vdhanan/personal-website/content/about.md

 I am a recent graduate of Claremont McKenna College, where I majored in Computer Science (through neighboring Pomona College).

-I am curious, competitive, and hard-working.
+I am curious, outgoing, and hard-working.

 I like to play chess, poker, and basketball.
 Feel free to add [me] (https://www.chess.com/member/dhaniv) on chess.com if you play.